 RETURN Goes back one level higher.
-PAGE UP Displays the previous set of files in the folder.
-V PAGE DOWN Displays the next set of files in the folder. £ SETTINGS Shows the settings screen for configuring the Media Player.
+PAGE UP Displays the previous set of files in the folder. $\vee$ PAGE DOWN Displays the next set of files in the folder. £ SETTINGS Shows the settings screen for configuring the Media Player.
 THUMBNAILS/ ICON Switches between displaying thumbnails or icons for files.
 A SORT Changes the file display order to sort by name (filename), type (file extension), date (date of creation), or size (file capacity).
 The default sorting order is by "Name".
 EJECT Unmount the USB storage device or the microSD memory card.
 Please select EJECT when the file list is displayed.
-ENT Button (remote control) Select or deselect individual items, such as files to include in the [SLIDESHOW], or a figure for [AUTO PLAY] and [PRESET CONTENTS].
-Select or deselect individual items, such as files to include in the [SLIDESHOW], or a folder to use for [AUTO PLAY] and [PRESET CONTENTS].
+ENT ENT Button (remote control) Select or deselect individual items, such as files to include in the [SLIDESHOW], or a folder to use for [AUTO PLAY] and [PRESET CONTENTS].